klamontagne/cookbook-gitlab/README.md

 Code hosted on github [here](https://github.com/gitlabhq/gitlabhq/tree/stable).

-This cookbook was developed on RHEL/CentOS 6.
-Other platforms may need re-worked, please open an issue or send a pull request to either, atomic-penguin or jackl0phty, on github.
+This cookbook was developed on Ubuntu 12.04.
+Other platforms may need some tweaks, please open an issue or send a pull request on GitHub

 ## Requirements
 ============

 * Hard disk space
-  - About 200 Mb, plus enough space for repositories on /var
+  - About 200 Mb, plus enough space for repositories on /home/git

-* Ruby 1.9.1 packages
-  - Packages used for Debian / Ubuntu only

 * Nginx package
   - All platforms need an nginx package to configure Nginx and Unicorn.